 Credits: 3 Credits (126 Clock Hours)

-This basic course covers the complex subject of criminal justice in America.
-The student is exposed to an analysis of such varied subjects as societal problems, determinants of individuals' behavior, government processes, and conceptions of morality and justice.
+This course covers the complex subject of criminal justice in America.
+Students are exposed to an analysis of such varied subjects as societal problems, determinants of individuals' behavior, government processes, and conceptions of morality and justice.
 This course draws from an interdisciplinary foundation of research, with contributions from criminology, law, history, sociology, psychology, and political science.
 This approach provided analytical tools to evaluate the varied institutions, processes, and social phenomena of criminal justice.
-Examples of subjects covered include: Victimization and Criminal Behavior, Criminal Justice System, the Rule of Law, Police and Law Enforcement Operations, Courts and Pretrial Processes, Prosecution and Defense, Incarceration, Corrections, Juvenile Justice and other vital contemporary issues that define Criminal Justice in 21st Century America.

 Enroll Today and Advance your Career - Text/SMS Questions to 952-465-3702